 If the principle upon which our pastoral organisation is based is valid, one of the things that should follow is a well-ordered and purposeful atmosphere within the school.
 Parents are invited to visit the school to judge whether this is, in fact, the case.
 For our part we take pride in the many favourable judgements made on us not only by individual visitors, but also by visiting professionals who, inevitably, have experience of large numbers of schools.
 We believe that the friendly and positive ethos within this school is largely due to the coherence of our pastoral policy from Year 7 to the Sixth Form.

-Overall responsibility for pastoral concerns lies with the Headmaster, supported by Mrs Banks (the Deputy Head), Head of Lower School, Head of Middle School and Head of Sixth Form.
-Each year has its Head of Year with Form Tutors.
+Overall responsibility for pastoral concerns lies with the Headmaster, supported by Mrs Banks (the Deputy Head).
+Each year has its Head of Year, Assistant Head of Year and Form Tutors.
+We have a static Head of Year 7 who is experienced in liaising with a wide range of feeder schools.
 This system ensures that pupils settle quickly and happily into new surroundings and adapt to the demands which are made on them in their studies.

-As shown in the Pastoral System diagram, Form Tutors will usually move up with their Form.
+As shown in the Pastoral System diagram, Form Tutors will usually move up with their Form from Year 8 – 11.
 The Year Tutors are always pleased to see parents to discuss their child’s welfare.
 Appointments can be made by telephone or by letter.

 The Pastoral Team at Nelson Thomlinson has an enviable reputation.
 No one here expects to get into serious mischief and then get away with it!